kr-g/smog/README.md

 only in the database-index.
 in addition it is also possible to `hashtag` media files.

-if a media contains xmp exif and `gps` location data this is extracted to a separate database index. (with v0.0.2 it is not possible to filter on that)
+if a media contains xmp exif data regarding `gps` location data; this is extracted to a separate database index. (with v0.0.2 it is not possible to filter on that)